animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 <div class="paragraph">

-In order to bootstrap a Spring `ApplicationContext` in GemFire when starting a GemFire server using *Gfsh*, you must use GemFire's {x-data-store-docs}/basic_config/the_cache/setting_cache_initializer.html\[initalizer\]
+to bootstrap a Spring `ApplicationContext` in GemFire when starting a GemFire server using *Gfsh*, you must use GemFire's {x-data-store-docs}/basic_config/the_cache/setting_cache_initializer.html\[initalizer\]